 Pets traveling as carry-on must have room to stand, sit and move naturally in their kennel.
 Depending on the type of aircraft, you may be required to sit in a window seat due to space limitations beneath non-window seats.
 Please be aware that if you are traveling with a cat on a flight where a guest with a severe allergy to cat dander is also traveling, we may be required to move you toward the rear of the aircraft to meet the Canadian Transportation Agency’s buffer zone requirement for the allergic guest.
 If this is required, you will be notified before you board your flight, and you will be seated to allow for a minimum of a bank of seats between the persons with a disabling allergy to cats and your cat.

 Pet Kennel Size

 Size restrictions (per kennel) beneath the seat

-Your kennel is considered to be your personal item* in your carry-on baggage allowance.
+Your kennel is considered to be your personal item in your carry-on baggage allowance.
 You may need to adjust your kennel to fit within the maximum height and depth available beneath the seat.
-Please note, space beneath the seat varies by aircraft type. *Bookings made on or before February 16, 2016 may be allowed if larger than documented, provided the kennel can still be safely stowed beneath the seat.
-The use of a narrow kennel is recommended, as any kennel unable to fit will be denied travel.
+Please note, space beneath the seat varies by aircraft type.

 41 cm L x 21.5 cm H x